 - a.
 What software tool(s) did you use to generate your initial volume mesh?
 Cflow. - b.
 How long did it take (elapsed time and labor in hours)?
-About 36 hours. - c.
+About 30 hours. - c.
 Provide a brief description of how mesh resolution was specified (explicit user inputs, sources, curvature based sizing, background distribution function, ...)
-An user inputs divide levels of initial mesh for octree division. - d.
+An user inputs divide levels of background mesh for octree division. - d.
 For resolving surface boundary layers, what cell size growth rate did you use?
 Was it constant or variable?
 If variable, describe.
 Growth rate is variable as to divide level of surface mesh.
-Average growth rate is 1.25 for coarse mesh, 1.18 for medium mesh, 1.11 for fine mesh.
-These growth rate was obtained as a result of mesh generation. - e.
+Average growth rate was 1.18 for medium mesh.
+This growth rate was obtained as a result of mesh generation. - e.
 When/how did you judge volume mesh generation to be complete?
 Automatically judged by Cflow. - 4.
-Adherence to HiLift-PW3 meshing guidelines

-- To what extent did your mesh(es) adhere to the HiLift-PW3 meshing guidelines?
-Almost all guidelines were adhered except for following two points.
-(1)Numbers of cells on trailing edges were not adhered.
-(2)The ratio of the number of cells was not adhered precisely. - b.
+Adherence to HiLift-PW3 meshing guidelines - a.
+To what extent did your mesh(es) adhere to the HiLift-PW3 meshing guidelines?
+Almost all guidelines were adhered except for numbers of cells on trailing edges.

+- b.
 Was it possible to adhere to the guidelines on the first attempt, or were there iterations involved?
-No iterations were involved.
-Because sealed-flaped mesh was generated based on gapped-flaps. - c.
-What were the reasons that you did not adhere to the guidelines? (chose all that apply) - The guideline does not pertain to the type of mesh generated

-The guidelines were (locally) inconsistent and therefore could not all be satisfied

-The tools used do not give enough control to adhere to the guideline Adhering to the guideline would have required more resources than were available

-The guidelines were not appropriate for the CFD solver being used Other (describe): Our grid generator could not control the total number of cells explicitly.
-So we had to try several times.

-- 5. A priori metrics (such as skew, or maximum stretching ratio, maximum deviation of mesh nodes from OML or ...) - a.
+Some iterations were involved.
+We tried 2 times. - c.
+What were the reasons that you did not adhere to the guidelines? (chose all that apply) - The guideline does not pertain to the type of mesh generated - The guidelines were (locally) inconsistent and therefore could not all be satisfied - The tools used do not give enough control to adhere to the guideline - Adhering to the guideline would have required more resources than were available - The guidelines were not appropriate for the CFD solver being used - Other (describe): Our grid generator could not control the total number of cells explicitly.
+So we had to try several times. - 5.
+A priori metrics (such as skew, or maximum stretching ratio, maximum deviation of mesh nodes from OML or ...) - a.
 What a priori metrics did you apply on the initial mesh?
 Nothing. - b.
 What was the average and range of the metrics?
 N/A - c.
 Did the a priori metrics point out any problems that needed to be fixed?
 If so, which metric and how many times did you need to re-mesh?
 Skewness and stretching ratio were not big problem for Cflow.
 However several tries were needed if there were negative volume cells. - 6.
 Were there any additional best practices that you used in generating the meshes?
 Nothing. - 7.
 What was the required level of user expertise (novice, intermediate, expert) for this task? expert